jlg-formation/redis-exercices/04-string/README.md

 1. What is the max size for the key in redis?
 2. What is the max size for a string value in redis?
+3. What is the max number of keys we can set in redis?
-3. How to create a key with a string?
+4. How to create a key with a string?
-4. How to get the key value?
+5. How to get the key value?
-5. How to create a counter?
+6. How to create a counter?
-6. How to add a TTL after creating a key?
+7. How to add a TTL after creating a key?

 ## Exercices